 Garlic Varieties to Try

-If you grew garlic this past year it should drying somewhere nearby and you are enjoying the flavors of the variety you chose.
+If you grew garlic this past year it should be drying somewhere nearby and you are enjoying the flavors of the variety you chose.
 Your own fresh garlic just doesn’t compare to the store bought stuff.
 Begin thinking about what you might like in a garlic for next year.
-If you can’t choose, you can get a sampler pack which provides a 1/4 lb. of both a hardneck and softneck variety so you can have two varieties next year to choose from!

 If you prefer a complex lingering flavor, great for roasting, try Chesnok.
 If you like a spicier flavor, hardneck variety that lends itself to zesty salsas try German White.
-The softneck variety California Early provides a great garlic flavor.
-It is an early maturing variety that does well in a variety of climates.
+If you love garlic but need a milder flavor, try the Polish softneck.

 How To Grow Your Own Garlic